nilthehuman/morphohistory/Backlog.md

 * Implement Rescorla-Wagner conditioning model as an option
 * Implement convolution-based learning model
 * Upon double click show the speaker's bias in all paradigm cells
-* Add a demo agora of two to three tight-knit communities apart from each other
 * Provide visual feedback when agora state is saved to file
 * Show unusual settings on special warning label in the agora's bottom right corner
 * Undo/redo stack